papamobi/QLDS-Rcon-Client/README.md

 A Python 3 RCON client for Quake Live dedicated servers.

 Based on the original `zmq_rcon.py` (Python 2) supplied with the Quake Live Dedicated Server (QLDS).
-Rewritten for Python 3 with added features: interactive mode with live server output, command history, color output, config file support, auto-status and minqlx shortcuts.
+Rewritten for Python 3 with added features: interactive mode with live server output, command history, color output, multi-host config file support, auto-status and minqlx shortcuts.

 ---